 - What happens in the classroom will be different: you may have to write more frequently and for longer; you may be expected to work on your own more often or be expected to find your own resources

 - Break time and lunchtime are organised differently.
 You must make sure you get back to lessons on time or to meetings or activities

 - There will almost certainly be a wider range of extracurricular activities and clubs to become involved with.

 In general St George’s expects you to be more independent, self-reliant and organised.
 Certainly a challenge, but a challenge you will meet with our support.

 3. Adapting to a New Routine

 All new year 7 students get tired when they first come to secondary school; we have a longer school day, they have a lot to remember and getting around school takes its toll on members of the lower school.
-It takes a while to settle into a new routine so most year 7 students benefit from getting to bed at a reasonable time.
-As mentioned in the homework section they really shouldn’t be spending too long on homework in the evenings, and many students enjoy and benefit from a chance to recover from their day with a drink and a snack when they get home before they begin on homework.
+It takes a while to settle into a new routine.
+Many students enjoy and benefit from a chance to recover from their day with a drink and a snack when they get home before they begin on homework.

 We have a long morning at St George’s and don’t break for lunch until 1.20pm.; an hour or so later than most primary schools.
-This has the advantage of getting the bulk of our day completed before lunch but students do need to have some kind of a drink and snack at break time to keep them going.
-Many students bring a drink and snack with them but we also have a range of food available to buy at school.
+This has the advantage of getting the bulk of our day completed before lunch, but students do need to have some kind of drink and snack at break time to keep them going.
+Many students bring their own with them, but we also have a range of food available to buy at school.